iterative-works/dev-docs/development_workflow.md

 - Completed test suite
 - Updated Progress Tracking document
 - Value increments ready for testing

+**Component-Driven Development Approach**:

+For each component to be implemented:

+1. **Component Planning**:
+   - Identify the component's architectural category (Entity, Value Object, Repository, etc.)
+   - Review relevant component guide for that category
+   - Define test cases based on acceptance criteria

+2. **Component Development**:
+   - Start with interfaces before implementations
+   - Write tests before implementation code
+   - Follow the specific guide for the component's architectural category
+   - Focus on the component's single responsibility

+3. **Component Testing**:
+   - Test the component thoroughly
+   - Verify behavior in isolation and in context
+   - Test error handling and edge cases

+4. **Progress Update**:
+   - Update Progress Tracking document
+   - Document any deviations or issues

+This component-driven approach ensures each part of the feature is developed according to architectural standards while focusing on incremental business value delivery.

 ### 6. Testing & Review Phase